PPKFS/yaifl/lit/foundations/worldmodel.md

 - What about arbitrary data variables you want to keep track of during the game?
 Now you've got `MonolithicWorld objType directionType variableRecord`.
 - And so on.

-Chances are that most of those are going to be `()` - you don't want extra directions, or you don't define a special kind of door - but it's a huge pain to write out each time.
+Chances are that most of those are going to be `()` - you don't want extra directions, or you don't define a special kind of door - but it's a huge pain to write out multiple times for each function signature.

 I tried to extract out the parametric types into their own cluster, and then work in an `mtl`-style way of component instances and typeclasses: